tensorflow/tensorflow/README.md

 TensorFlow was originally developed by researchers and engineers by a part of the Google Brain team.
 Google's Machine Intelligence Research organization conceived TensorFlow for the purposes of conducting machine learning and deep neural networks research.
-The system is general enough to be applicable in a wide variety of other domains, as well.
+The system is general enough to be applicable in a variety of other domains, as well.

 TensorFlow provides stable Python API and C APIs as well as without API backwards compatibility guarantee like C++, Go, Java, JavaScript and Swift.